phughesmcr/en-uk-usa/README.md

 Translate strings between British (en_GB) and American (en_US) English.

 This is a simple lookup-based library for speed.
 It aims to cover most common cases, with some exceptions.
-You can always add your own
+You can always add your own.
+This library is not context-aware and will require human checks.

 ```bash
 # Node